-Chris Hong’s Top Surgery
+Cayes Hong’s Top Surgery

 Experiencing body dysphoria at a young age

 “My chest has been my biggest source of dysphoria for many years.
-My whole wardrobe is tailored so that I can wear shirts that hide my figure; something I can wear my binder under and not have it be seen,” Chris explains.
+My whole wardrobe is tailored so that I can wear shirts that hide my figure; something I can wear my binder under and not have it be seen,” Cayes explains.

 Wearing a chest binder for 8 years

-A stomach binder wrapped around Chris’ chest
+A stomach binder wrapped around Cayes’ chest

-“They aren’t meant for chests,” Chris notes.
+“They aren’t meant for chests,” Cayes notes.
 “They aren’t made to expand as you breathe, so it’s a fixed size.
 Before I put on my binder, I have to take a really deep breath.
 I also used ACE bandages.
 You tighten it as much as you can and you clip it on.
 I remember making it so tight that the metal clips always broke.”

 When top surgery became a priority